Malpractice Insurance for Dermatologists

 Laser and Energy-Based Treatments Laser resurfacing, tattoo removal, and hair removal carry burn, scarring, and pigmentation risks.
 Improper settings or untrained staff can lead to permanent cosmetic injury. +15–35% surcharge depending on volume; coverage standard if FDA-approved devices and training logs are documented.
 Exclusions may apply for off-label use or unapproved energy devices.

-Off-Label or Experimental Therapies Includes unapproved fillers, off-label drug use, or novel device treatments.
+Off-Label or Experimental Therapies Unapproved fillers, off-label drug use, or novel device treatments.
 High unpredictability and lack of peer-reviewed data increase litigation potential.
 Possible exclusion or refusal unless explicitly endorsed; carriers assess documentation and consent rigor before underwriting.

 ⬆ Back to contents